Afghanistan’s Last Remaining Jew

 However, Simintov also mentioned that he was not free from retribution.
 In the video, he takes out old Hebrew documents, lamenting at their tattered status.

 “Look at these place cards; these were all in frames.
 The Taliban tore them apart.
-Just look at this.”
+Just look at this,” he explained.

 The Taliban also stole Simintov’s Torah.